chat-sdk/chat-sdk-ios/README.md

 _And more... so check it out!_

 ## Integration with an existing project
 It's easy to integrate the Chat SDK with an existing project.
-For more detail and a walkthrough video checkout the wiki [here](https://github.com/chat-sdk/chat-sdk-ios/wiki/Chat-SDK-iOS:-Adding-Chat-SDK-to-your-existing-project).

 1. Clone Chat SDK
 2. Add the Chat SDK development pods to your Podfile